Eaves-Dropping on a Protestant Conversation about Us

 I knew my ears were ringing for some reason.
 HT to my Prebyterian friend David for calling my attention to a discussion string on the Melbourne Anglican Study Group forum.
 It starts off talking about Wesley and Charles Simeon and then, when David puts in a comment about working with other orthodox Christians despite differences on points of theology, the thing goes off on a tangent about the merits or otherwise of Catholicism.
 It's worth reading the whole string, but check this out from "Jareth":

 Heh, heh, my wife and I watched a TV documentary the other week about the life of Pope Benedict, and commented to each other how much we wished we could convert to the Catholic religion (if only they got rid of that Mary stuff and a few other dodgy things ) - at times we felt we had a lot more common ground with the Pope than with Rowan Williams and many other of the Anglican leaders out there...
-We love what he said just before Christmas about "ecology" (ok I'd better shut up now)
+We love what he said just before Christmas about "ecology" (ok I'd better shut up now)and later:

 However, we have many a time had a genuine heart-felt admiration for and envy of Roman Catholicism, and the 2 popes who have reigned in our lifetime.
 Unlike the Protestant churches, who keep giving ground to modern culture and ideology, Catholicism seems incredibly resistant to liberalisation -- they simply refuse to budge from historic doctrinal positions.
 They don't care if that makes them unpopular or an object of popular scorn -- faithfulness to orthodoxy (and to God) matters much more to them.
 We admire, for instance, how the Catholic church keeps giving the finger to the pro-death lobby and gay lobby no matter what the cultural pressure -- where others like the Anglicans and Uniting Church simply cave in.
 Yet Catholicism also cares for all the important global issues like war & peace, the poor, and the environment, about which we are also passionate.
 Hence Rachel and I have kind of adopted the Pope as a kind of defacto moral spiritual leader to fill the vacuum we have in protestantism (excepting Mark Driscoll of course!!!), and we pray for God to uphold and strengthen his leadership of the Christian world.